 You can opt out of receiving information from YoCoBoard at any time by simply withdrawing consent.

-Well update inaccuracies promptly, and within a month if you are requesting a simple and straightforward change.
+We Will update inaccuracies promptly, and within a month if you are requesting a simple and straightforward change.

 Data protection law gives you the right to express an objection to how we process your personal information.